| DIVORCE, CUSTODY AND FAMILY LAW FREQUENTLY ASKED QUESTIONS A word of caution: The following frequently asked questions are

 overturned.
 If an early remarriage is in your plans please let us

+know.
 20. MOVING?

-a.
+JOB CHANGE ? a.
 Kansas law requires a parent

 who has been awarded a child’s custody to give written notice to the other